KryptedGaming/krypted/README.md

 - Beautiful (looking good on the web is important to us)

-- Intuitive (no complicated UIs with no help text)
+- Intuitive (no complicated UIs with poor help text)

 # Technologies
 - Python